As an Amazon Associate, I earn from qualifying purchases.

 How Far Ahead Can I Make Crispy Fried Onions?

-These onion straws can be stored for two days before using.
+These onion straws can be stored for two days before using them.
 They will lose some of their crunch but can be quickly reheated to crisp up again.
-I popped ours back into the air fryer for 1 minute at 400 degrees.
+I popped ours back into the air fryer for 1 minute at 400˚F.

-three photos showing the process for making crispy fried onions
+three photos showing the soaking and breading process of onions.

 Pro Tips/Recipe Notes